branflake2267/docs/packages/build-config-example/README.md

-# Docs Generator Example Config
+# Docs Generator Example App Config
 This is a basic example of how to generate a docs site.